Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part3.md

 In order to proceed successful request we need to pass redirect url.
-In the example picture we pass `https://dev.fr8.co/AuthenticationCallback/ProcessSuccessfulOAuthResponse?terminalName=terminalAsana&terminalVersion=1` but for local development usually using Hub at *http://localhost:30643/* THe Hub's AuthenticationCallback controller determine terminal and its version and passes returned query string to our terminal.
+In the example picture we pass `https://dev.fr8.co/AuthenticationCallback/ProcessSuccessfulOAuthResponse?terminalName=terminalAsana&terminalVersion=1` but for local development usually using Hub at *http://localhost:30643/* &nbsp;
+The Hub's AuthenticationCallback controller determine terminal and its version and passes returned query string to our terminal.

 #### d) Process returned token values
 At this point, the user has see our asana oauth dialog box and  confirmed access.
 The Hub has received a request from the Client with token data in query string and wants to  pass it to our terminal.